vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step3.md

 Leave everything else empty or unchecked
 ```

-After filling in the form, select `Create`
+**Save your changes**: After filling in the form, select `Create`

-Expect to see an `Out of Sync` status.
+Expect to see an `Out of Sync` status for both applications.
 This is because you set the sync type to manual and have to initiate the sync
 ![Out of Sync](argocd_app_outofsync.png)

 ## 4. Manual Sync